Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Rocket Italian Cost

 Before diving into my thoughts on this app, I want to briefly discuss Rocket’s plans and pricing, as Rocket does things a little differently than other Italian apps.
-In short, Rocket offers 6-month and lifetime plans as opposed to month-to-month subscriptions.
+In short, Rocket offers lifetime plans as opposed to month-to-month subscriptions.

 Thus, at first glance, Rocket Italian appears to be more expensive than competitors like Pimsleur and Memrise.
 Basically, how it works is that Rocket breaks down their plans by learning level.